deviceplug/btleplug/README.md

 - For Rust, the build should go as normal, though we recommend using `cargo-ndk` to build.
 Output the jniLibs and make sure they end up in the right place in your app.

+### iOS

+As the Corebluetooth implemenation is shared between macOS and iOS, btleplug on iOS should "just work", and seems to be stable.
+How this is built can vary based on your app setup and what language you're binding to, but sample instructions are as follows ([taken from here](https://github.com/deviceplug/btleplug/issues/12#issuecomment-1007671555)):

+- Write a rust library (static) that uses btleplug and exposes an FFI API to C
+- Use cbindgen to generate a C header file for that API
+- Use cargo-lipo to build a universal static lib
+- Drag the header file and the library into your Xcode project
+- Add NSBluetoothAlwaysUsageDescription to your Info.plist file

+There are also some examples in the Flutter shim listed below.

 ### Flutter

 While we don't specifically support Flutter in this repo yet, there's a template repo available at